Venice Elphi: ATM FA

 Venice has won the 2012 Malaysia Premier League with ATM FA, and were in the team that finished runners-up to Kelantan FA in the 2012 Malaysia Cup final, the first time ATM FA qualified for the Malaysia Cup final since 1966.

 International career

 Venice received his first call-up to the Malaysia national football team in early 2012 under K. Rajagopal.

 Personal

 Venice was a Corporal in the Malaysian Armed Forces, before being promoted to Sergeant in 2012.
 He is of Iban-Bidayuh native.
 On 30 April 2018, he were promoted to Staff Sergeant.

-Venice tragically lost his first daughter, 6, on July 2018 in an accidental fall from the family's apartment.
+Venice lost his first daughter, 6, in July 2018 in an accidental fall from the family's apartment.